Real Name | Stephanie Marie McMahon |

 Early positions

-McMahon entered the World Wrestling Federation (WWF/E) as a model for the WWF's sales and merchandise department, but started her WWF business career as an Account Executive for the WWF offices in New York.[8][18]
+McMahon entered the World Wrestling Federation (WWF/E) as a model for the WWF's sales and merchandise department, but started her WWF business career as an account executive for the WWF offices in New York.[8][18]
 In her early years with the company, she did reception work, creative design, television production, and acted as a ring performer.
 In November 2000, McMahon became head writer of the company, replacing Chris Kreski.[19][20]
 After spending time as the director of creative writing, a job she had by 2002,[20] she was promoted to Senior Vice President of Creative Writing in 2006.

 Executive Vice President